Back to Blog

 Escalating Cloud Waste and Inefficiency

 A significant 10-20% of infrastructure costs are frequently wasted on underutilized virtual machines, inefficient deployments, and outdated resource allocation strategies within legacy architectures.
 Why?
 Because these systems often lack the inherent agility to leverage modern cloud-native cost-saving primitives like serverless functions, intelligent auto-scaling, or spot instances, leading to inflated operational expenditure (OpEx).
+Studies by FinOps Foundation reveal that companies often overspend by 20% on cloud resources due to inefficient legacy configurations.

 3